 - First, use the brush or grooming mitt to loosen any dirt or dead undercoat.

-- Always brush in the direction that hairs lie to avoid causing your dog discomfort.
+- Always brush in the direction that hair lie to avoid causing your dog discomfort.

-- Next, use the stiffer bristle brush to remove any dead hairs or dirt.
+- Next, use the stiffer bristle brush to remove any dead hair or dirt.

 Read our guide to puppy grooming for more advice on getting puppies used to the process.

 How to groom a dog with long hair

 Grooming long-haired dogs can take a little more time and patience, but to get those lovely locks, follow these easy steps on how to groom your dog:

 - To start with, just run your fingers through your dog’s coat to loosen any matted hair.
 Using a brush or comb first thing could be too painful and might be met with a growl.